TomsStasulans/TomsStasulans/README.md

 Flight_planner.
 It was a new thing at the time which took me a lot of time to research and at the end get it done 😹

 Scooter_company.
-This was the most interesting project which seemed most meaningful for me because I think there will be much more things to rent in future. 🦾
+This was the most interesting project which seemed most meaningful for me because I think there will be much more things to rent out in future. 🦾

 Fun fact: I am probably going to win you in a fencing bout <img src="http://s3.amazonaws.com/pix.iemoji.com/images/emoji/apple/ios-12/256/person-fencing.png" width="20px">